 These will be unprovoked decelerations.
-Review by obstetric Registrar.
+Review by Band 7 or ST6 and above.
 Immediate intervention if the trace is otherwise abnormal, or significant clinical concerns.

-If the trace is otherwise normal and there are no clinical concerns, the CTG should be should be repeated later, as per Obstetric Registrar management plan.
+If the trace is otherwise normal and there are no clinical concerns, the CTG should be should be repeated later, as per Band 7 or ST6 and above management plan.